ShaunHan/acat/README.md

 # Nanopads: NANOParticle with ADSorbate
-A Python code for generating and encoding adsorbate coverage patterns on nanoparticles.
+A Python code for generating and encoding adsorbate coverage patterns on surfaces and nanoparticles.

 ## Developers:
 Shuang Han (shuha@dtu.dk) - current maintainer